jasencarroll/CafeFausse/README.md

 # Cafe Fausse

 This repository holds the software artifacts for Cafe Fausse, a Quantic School of Business and Technology towards the Master of Science in Software Engineering degree.

 This was developed using MacOS and as such the instructions that follow demonstrate MacOS.

-## Backend
+## Backend Design & Postgres Setup

 The backend of our web app is hosted via Flask, a lightweight web framework written in Python that helps build websites and web applications.
 Our web app uses packages that extend the functionality of Flask, such as `Flask-CORS`, `WTForms`, and `flask_sqlalchemy`.